 - e.
 Pay deductions in less than full day increments are allowed in certain circumstances. - f.
-An employer loses exempt status if it has an actual practice of making improper deductions from salary. - Isolated/inadvertent deductions will not result in loss of the g. exemption if the employer reimburses the employee for the improper deductions. - Executive Employees (Duties Test) - An employee will qualify as an exempt executive if: a. - Employee receives salary of at least \$475.001(have i. changes been made? per week; - Primary duty is management of the enterprise or a ii. customarily recognized department or subdivision thereof: - iii.
-Employee customarily and regularly directs the work of at least two employees or equivalent (i.e., four half-time employees, or four full-time employees supervised in part by two different employees); and - Employee has the authority to hire and fire other employees, iv. or the employee's suggestions and recommendations as to hiring, firing or any other change of employee status (e.g., promotion, demotion, etc.) are given particular weight. - b.
-Key phrases for job descriptions of exempt executive employees: - manages or supervises (more than 2; multiple) employees \geq - performs tasks without supervision/works independently ≻ - \triangleright uses initiative - interviews, selects and trains employees - sets/adjusts rates of pay and work schedules - A A A A A A A A maintains production/sales records - appraises productivity or issues performance evaluations - recommends raises/promotions - disciplines subordinates - handles subordinates' complaints - assigns/directs work of subordinates - determines materials/supplies to be used or purchased - provides for safety of subordinates - plans work or projects - forecasts needs/determines requirements - analyzes work requirements/alternative course of action \triangleright - \triangleright coordinates or prioritizes work
+An employer loses exempt status if it has an actual practice of making improper deductions from salary. - g.
+Isolated/inadvertent deductions will not result in loss of the exemption if the employer reimburses the employee for the improper deductions. - Executive Employees (Duties Test) - a.
+An employee will qualify as an exempt executive if: - i.
+Employee receives salary of at least \$475.001 per week; - ii.
+Primary duty is management of the enterprise or a customarily recognized department or subdivision thereof; - iii.
+Employee customarily and regularly directs the work of at least two employees or equivalent (i.e., four half-time employees, or four full-time employees supervised in part by two different employees); and - iv.
+Employee has the authority to hire and fire other employees, or the employee's suggestions and recommendations as to hiring, firing or any other change of employee status (e.g., promotion, demotion, etc.) are given particular weight. - b.
+Key phrases for job descriptions of exempt executive employees: - manages or supervises (more than 2; multiple) employees - > performs tasks without supervision/works independently - > uses initiative - interviews, selects and trains employees - sets/adjusts rates of pay and work schedules - maintains production/sales records - appraises productivity or issues performance evaluations - recommends raises/promotions - disciplines subordinates - handles subordinates' complaints - assigns/directs work of subordinates - determines materials/supplies to be used or purchased - provides for safety of subordinates - plans work or projects - forecasts needs/determines requirements - analyzes work requirements/alternative course of action - coordinates or prioritizes work

-1 The United States Department of Labor has issued proposed regulations that, if they become effective, would increase the amount of salary required to maintain this exemption to \$970 per week.
+1 The United States Department of Labor has issued proposed regulations that, if they become effective, would increase the amount of salary required to maintain this exemption to \$679 per week.

 - Administrative Employees (Duties Test) - a.
 An individual will qualify as an exempt administrative employee if: - i.
-Employee receives salary of at least \$475.002(same question as above) per week; - ii.
+Employee receives salary of at least \$475.002 per week; - ii.
 Primary duty is performance of office or non-manual work directly related to management or general business operations of the employer or the employer's customers; and - iii.
 Primary duty includes the exercise of discretion and independent judgment with respect to matters of significance; - b.
-Key phrases for job descriptions of exempt administrative employees: - > exercises independent discretion/judgment or initiative in . . . - primary duty/key responsibility is making decisions or recommendations affecting the following management policies/business operations . . . - advises management - investigates and resolves the following significant matters - forecasts needs and plans requirements or projects - recommends purchases, strategies, programs - recommends/formulates policies and procedures - develops programs, policies, methods or procedures - > analyzes alternative courses of action, alternative proposals - represents the employer in handling complaints, arbitrating disputes or resolving grievances - works independently or without immediate supervision - Professional Employees (Duties Test) - a.
-An individual will qualify as an exempt learned professional employee if: - Employee receives salary of at least \$475.003 per week; - ii.
-Primary duty is the performance of work requiring advanced knowledge in a field of science or learning customarily acquired by a prolonged course of specialized intellectual instruction; and
+Key phrases for job descriptions of exempt administrative employees: - exercises independent discretion/judgment or initiative in . . . - primary duty/key responsibility is making decisions or recommendations affecting the following management policies/business operations . . . - advises management - investigates and resolves the following significant matters - forecasts needs and plans requirements or projects - recommends purchases, strategies, programs - recommends/formulates policies and procedures - develops programs, policies, methods or procedures - > analyzes alternative courses of action, alternative proposals - represents the employer in handling complaints, arbitrating disputes or resolving grievances - works independently or without immediate supervision - Professional Employees (Duties Test) - a.
+An individual will qualify as an exempt learned professional employee if: - i.
+Employee receives salary of at least \$475.003 per week; - ii.
+Primary duty is the performance of work requiring advanced knowledge in a field of science or learning customarily acquired by a prolonged course of specialized intellectual instruction; and - iii.
+Primary duty must be the performance of work requiring the consistent exercise of judgment and discretion.

-HAS THIS HAPPENED????2 The United States Department of Labor has issued proposed regulations that, if they become effective, would increase the amount of salary required to maintain this exemption to \$970 per week.
+2 The United States Department of Labor has issued proposed regulations that, if they become effective, would increase the amount of salary required to maintain this exemption to \$679 per week.

-3 The United States Department of Labor has issued proposed regulations that, if they become effective, would increase the amount of salary required to maintain this exemption to \$970 per week.
+3 The United States Department of Labor has issued proposed regulations that, if they become effective, would increase the amount of salary required to maintain this exemption to \$679 per week.